Introduction & Market Context

 AI Capabilities: "ActiveCampaign AI" offers predictive sending, generative text for emails, and "predictive content" (showing different content blocks to different users based on affinity).

-Pricing: Highly competitive.
-Starter ~£13/mo; Pro ~£67/mo (for 1k contacts).
-Pricing scales with contacts, making it very affordable for smaller lists but growing with the business.
+Pricing: Very competitive.
+Starter around £13/mo; Pro around £67/mo (for 1k contacts).
+Pricing scales with contacts, making it affordable for smaller lists whilst growing with your business.

-Verdict: Best "bang for buck" for automation geeks who want powerful logic without the Salesforce price tag.
+Verdict: Best value for money if you want powerful automation without the Salesforce price tag.

 3. Klaviyo (The E-commerce Specialist)

 UK Context: Dominant in the UK DTC (Direct to Consumer) space.
-Strong integration with UK-centric e-commerce tools.
+Strong integration with UK e-commerce tools.

-AI Capabilities: "Klaviyo AI" is distinct for its predictive analytics—churn risk, predicted next purchase date, and LTV calculations.
-It also offers "AI Agents" for segment generation, allowing marketers to ask plain English questions about their data.
+AI Capabilities: "Klaviyo AI" stands out for its predictive analytics: churn risk, predicted next purchase date, and lifetime value calculations.
+It also offers "AI Agents" for segment generation, letting you ask plain English questions about your data.

 Pricing: Usage-based.
 Starts free, scales with contacts.
-E.g., ~£35/mo for email+SMS.
-Costs can ramp up quickly for large lists, but the ROI is usually clear.
+Around £35/mo for email+SMS.
+Costs can climb quickly for large lists, but the ROI is usually clear.

 Verdict: Essential for e-commerce; less relevant for B2B or service businesses.